appsmithorg/appsmith-docs/website/docs/getting-started/setup/installation-guides/aws-ecs-on-fargate.md

   - Add or create a security group with ports 80 and 443 accessible.
 - **Amazon Elastic File System (EFS)** - If you haven't set up an EFS yet, follow these steps:
   :::danger
-  Do not share the EFS across multiple Appsmith instances, as doing so will cause Appsmith instances to crash.
+  Do not share the EFS across ECS services, as doing so will cause Appsmith services to crash.
   :::
   - Go to **AWS EFS** and click the **Create file system** button.
   - Give a meaningful name to your file system and configure VPC.